maine-imre/handwaver/docs/Scenes/ScaleDimension.tex.md

 }
 ```

-### Regular 5-cell
+### Regular 5-cell (Hypertetrahedron)

-The regular 5-cell is a collection of four congruant regular tetrahedrons.
+The regular 5-cell is a collection of four congruent regular tetrahedrons.
 One regular tetrahedron is fixed at the center.
 Four tetrahedrons are constructed to share a face with the center tetrahedron.

 In this algorithm we calculate the folded state of the folded 5-cell net to determine the angle needed to fully fold the 5-cell net into a five-cell.
 Below the apex is the value of the folded state of the vertex opposite to the face shared with the centra tetrahedron for each of the outer tetrahedrons.